softscripts/material-click/README.md

 ## More Customization

-You can find more options like click overlay limit, overlay radius, overlay color by download this repo.
+You can find more options like click overlay limit, overlay radius, overlay color by <a href="https://github.com/softscripts/material-click/archive/master.zip">download</a> this repo.